PranavAKengale/PranavKengale/README.md

                                                         👋 Hello world!-- @PranavKengale 👋
                                                  👀 Passionate about Python | ML | Data Science 👀
-                                                       📫 Thank you for reaching me out!! 📫 🌱 Looking to for Internships/ Co-op 🌱
+                                                           📫 Thank you for visiting!! 📫
+                                                  🌱 Currently looking to for Internships/ Co-op 🌱

 <!---